bioc/metabinR/README.md

 protocol.

-The goal of metabinR is to provide functions for performing abundance and compositional based binning on metagenomic samples, directly from FASTA or FASTQ files.
+The goal of metabinR is to provide functions for performing abundance and composition based binning on metagenomic samples, directly from FASTA or FASTQ files.

+Abundance based binning is performed by analyzing sequences with long kmers (k\>8), whereas composition based binning is performed by utilizing short kmers (k\<8).

 ## Requirements